Bone Chloroma

 Causes of Bone Chloroma

-2. Myeloproliferative Disorders: Conditions like chronic myeloid leukemia (CML) or myelodysplastic syndromes (MDS) increase the risk of developing bone chloromas.
+2. Myeloproliferative Disorders: Conditions like myeloid leukemia (CML) or myelodysplastic syndromes (MDS) increase the risk of developing bone chloromas.

 4. Immune System Suppression: Weakened immune systems due to diseases or medications can make the body more susceptible to bone chloroma.